stonelgh/node-style-guide/Readme.md

 All binary operators should be separated from their operands by a space on each side except '.' and '(' and '['.

-No space is allowed around '(' with respect to the previous rules.
+No space is allowed around '[', and '(' with respect to the previous rules.

 No space is allowed before ')' and ']' unless they are on a separate line;